keriotisna/Project-Showcase/README.md

 ## Data Mining
 ---

-> [!NOTE] Course Overview
->
+**Course Overview**

-> - Learned a variety of pattern mining techniques to extract frequent patterns from tabular and sequential databases.
+- Learned a variety of pattern mining techniques to extract frequent patterns from tabular and sequential databases.
-> - Implemented machine learning models like random forests and regression models to extract useful information from raw data.
+- Implemented machine learning models like random forests and regression models to extract useful information from raw data.
-> - Applied robust evaluation metrics for machine learning models to prevent misleading conclusions.
+- Applied robust evaluation metrics for machine learning models to prevent misleading conclusions.

 **Detailed Course Description**